lorenzozane/ing-sw-2020-Malandra-Veroni-Zane/README.md

 ```
 mvn clean install
 ```
--the jar will be in deliveries folder
+-The jar will be in deliveries folder

 To create gui's jar
 -Go to Maven